-Enerflex is committed to hiring talent with diverse backgrounds, experiences, and skills.
-To this end, the Company partners with search firms that have demonstrated success in placing diverse candidates.
-Enerflex also partners with schools and organizations that reach a diverse pool of talented individuals: our Houston teams partner with Prairie A&M University, a designated Historical Black College and University (HBCU), and our Canadian teams partner with the Registered Apprentice Program (RAP) through Careers: The Next Generation, an organization aimed at connecting young adults with prospective employers.
+Enerflex is committed to hiring talent with diverse backgrounds, experiences, and skills through fair hiring and labour standards.
+The Company continues to partner with search firms that have demonstrated success in placing diverse candidates.
+Enerflex also partners with schools and organizations that reach a diverse pool of talented individuals: our Houston team partners with Prairie A&M University, a designated Historical Black College and University, and our Canadian team partners with the Registered Apprentice Program through Careers: The Next Generation, an organization aimed at connecting young adults with prospective employers.